austincicale/Predicting-Employment-Status/README.md

 ### Project Overview

 This research project was conducted during a Machine Learning and Econometrics course (ECON 573) at The University of North Carolina at Chapel Hill throughout the Fall semester of 2023.
 While the research paper was a collaborative assignment, I was responsible for all programming aspects of my team's research.
+This project aims to predict individual employment status using machine learning techniques to identify significant variables.
+Understanding these predictors can aid individuals in navigating the job market, help organizations optimize recruitment strategies, and inform policy decisions focused on reducing unemployment and promoting societal equality.

 ### Data Sources

-U.S. census microdata
+This project utilizes U.S. census microdata from 2021, sourced from [IPUMS USA](https://usa.ipums.org/usa/)
-The data was sourced from IPUMS

 ### Tools